3 Simple Ways To Apply Hemorrhoid Cream - WikiHow

 Search Add New Question

 • Question Can ointment help shrink the internal hemorrhoid?
-Luba Lee, FNP-BC, MS Luba Lee, FNP-BC, MS Board-Certified Family Nurse Practitioner Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator in Tennessee with over a decade of clinical experience.
+Luba Lee, FNP-BC, MS Luba Lee, FNP-BC, MS Board-Certified Family Nurse Practitioner Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator based in Tennessee.
+With over a decade of clinical experience.
 Luba has certifications in Pediatric Advanced Life Support (PALS), Emergency Medicine, Advanced Cardiac Life Support (ACLS), Team Building, and Critical Care Nursing.
-She received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
+She also has experience as a Clinical Instructor at the University of Tennessee, teaching physical health assessment, medical-surgical and community nursing, and supervising and guiding nursing undergraduate students.
+Luba received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
+She also has a Doctorate of Naturopathy from the Russian Institute of Innovative Naturopathy.
 Luba Lee, FNP-BC, MS Luba Lee, FNP-BC, MS Board-Certified Family Nurse Practitioner Expert Answer While external treatments using ice, sitz baths, hemorrhoidal creams, and ointments can definitely help with internal hemorrhoids, it is best to use suppositories, which can reach the internal hemorrhoids better.
 Also, you must stay well hydrated, eat a high-fiber diet, and avoid straining when going to the bathroom to help hemorrhoids heal as well as to prevent them from happening in the first place.
 Thanks!
 We're glad this was helpful.
 Thank you for your feedback.
 If wikiHow has helped you, please consider a small contribution to support us in helping more readers like you.
 We’re committed to providing the world with free how-to resources, and even $1 helps us in our mission.
 Support wikiHow Yes No Not Helpful 6 Helpful 20

 Ask a Question 200 characters left Include your email address to get a message when this question is answered.
 Submit Advertisement